lrnv/Copulas.jl/docs/src/exemples/turing.md

 plot(chain)
 ```

-This kind of model could be used to do a lot of stuff. here we use it for a parametric estimation of a sampling model, but it could be used for other things such as, e.g., a bayesian regression with an error structure given by a parmaetric copula.
+This kind of model could be used to do a lot of stuff. here we use it for a parametric estimation of a sampling model, but it could be used for other things such as, e.g., a Bayesian regression with an error structure given by a parametric copula.

-Note that we truncated the θ parameter at -1/3 and not 0 as the ClaytonCopula can handle negative dependence structures.
+Note that we truncated the θ parameter at -1/3 and not 0 as the `ClaytonCopula` can handle negative dependence structures.